-Rhode Island is applying a rule-rule-based methodology in its system of annual meaningful differentiation of all public schools in Rhode Island, which emphasizes the Academic Proficiency and Growth Indexes.
+Rhode Island is applying a rule-based methodology in its system of annual meaningful differentiation of all public schools in Rhode Island, which emphasizes the Academic Proficiency and Growth Indexes.
 Each star rating of the classification system requires schools to meet all the criteria associated with the star rating as illustrated in the school classification rules table above.
 Academic Achievement, Growth, Graduation Rate, and Progress in Achieving English Language Proficiency all have individual target requirements for each classification; a low score in any one of these areas will result in a low School Rating.
 Points for five of the School Quality or Student Success indicators - Exceeds Expectations in English Language Arts and Mathematics, Student and Teacher Chronic Absenteeism, and Suspension - are summed together.
 Points for the Commissioner's Seal and Post-Secondary Success indicators are also summed together.
-Points for the Academic Achievement indicator is worth 8 points compared to 3 points for Science Proficiency in that sum.
-This methodology does not assign specific weights or allow performance on one indicators.
+Points for the Science Proficiency indicator are summed with points for the Academic Achievement indicator.
+However, the Academic Achievement indicator is worth 8 points compared to 3 points for Science Proficiency in that sum.
+This methodology does not assign specific weights or allow performance on one indicator to compensate for lower performance on another.
+Each star rating indicates minimum requirements for all indicators.
 If a school misses any one rule, they are not eligible for that star rating.